angular/angular/aio/content/start/start-data.md

     StackBlitz also generates an `ngOnInit()` by default in components.
 You can ignore the `CartComponent` `ngOnInit()` for this tutorial.

-1. Ensure that the newly created `CartComponent` is added to the module's `declarations` in `app.module.ts`.
+1. Add the newly created `CartComponent` to the list of components declared in the module in `app.module.ts`.

     <code-example header="src/app/app.module.ts" path="getting-started/src/app/app.module.ts" region="declare-cart">
     </code-example>